The-Software-Guild/c165-lecture-notes-1121/lectures/node/day0/node-lecture0.md

 ### 3. How To Ask a "Good" Question

 Asking a good question is not only for yourself but helps the person helping you quickly and efficently figure out what in the hell is going on in your jumbled mess of a project and how to help you through it.
-At first this will be your support system at BU, next most likely stack overflow, and lastly your mentor or senior level devs.
+At first this will be your support system at MThree, next most likely stack overflow, and lastly your mentor or senior level devs.
 The very first thing your senior dev will ask you will be did you google it.

 #### Contents of a "good" question